pockerman/rlenvscpp/docs/overview.rst

 Webots environments
 --------------------------

-In order to use the Webots environments, you need to have <a href="https://cyberbotics.com/#cyberbotics">webots</a>
-installed on your machine.
+In order to use the Webots environments, you need to have `webots <https://cyberbotics.com/#cyberbotics>`_ installed on your machine.
 You also need to set the variable ``ENABLE_WEBOTS`` to ``ON`` when configuring the library.